g-harel/sixsixtythree/DESIGN.md

         # Sync with .users.groups to avoid scanning.
         members List<Email>
         # TODO allow name to be public without exposing user list.
-        # TODO add synced fields to keep track of project permissions.
     }>
     users Map<Email, {
         # Sync with .groups.members to avoid scanning.